egel/dotfiles/configuration/README.md

 ```

 > [!TIP]
-> If you do not care how , you can install it via brew (info it will be bound to your local node version, possibly latest).
+> If you do not care how, you can install it via brew (info it will be bound to your local node version, possibly the latest).
 Below simple config for `.zshrc`:
 >
 > ```bash
 > #########################################